audiobook

 1672–1752

-A leading French physician of the early Enlightenment, he rose from Montpellier’s medical world to become First Physician to King Louis XV.
-He is especially remembered for his role in studying and reporting on the Great Plague of Marseille.
+A leading French physician of the Enlightenment, he rose from Montpellier’s medical world to become First Physician to Louis XV.
+He is especially remembered for his role in investigating the Great Plague of Marseille and for his long influence on medical life in Montpellier.

 View all books